smithla02/fact-finder/README.md

 - `config.py`: Configuration settings for the application, including environment variables.
 - `openai_retrieval.py`: Handles fetching data from OpenAI.
 - `prompts.py`: Constructs prompts for querying OpenAI.
+- `Dockefile`: Contains information about building a Docker image for the repository.
+- `.pre-commit-config.yaml`: Contains linting and formatting commit hooks for maintaining consistency in this repository
+- `data/`: Contains information about topics and topic associations.

 ## Prerequisites